Nana2929/ORA-modrl/report.md

   <figcaption>Table 8.
 The amount of commodity c shipped from RDC/CS j to AA k under scenario s</figcaption>
 </figure>

-Figure 7 shows the amount of commodity $c$ shipped from RDC $j$ to AA $k$ under scenario $s$.
+Table 7 shows the amount of commodity $c$ shipped from RDC $j$ to AA $k$ under scenario $s$.
 It is calculated that commodity water and food have 636 units per shipping, while shelter ships 184.24 per shipping.
 It may be that shelter costs the most for transportation compared to the other 2.
-Figure 7 and 8 both show that nodes close in distance do interact much more (eg. Supplier Arak supplies Tehran's RDC with food because they are only 10.3 km away from each other; supplier in Sari supplies ts own CS with 3 commodities since they are 0 km away from each other in terms of the distance statistics).
-Figure 8 shows The amount of commodity $c$ shipped from RDC/CS $j$ to AA $k$ under scenario $s$; Tehran's AA receives the most commdoities; the commdities all come from the closest (within 100 km) RDCs/CSs, including Islamshahr, Shahriar, Sari, etc.
+Table 7 and 8 both show that nodes close in distance do interact much more (eg. Supplier Arak supplies Tehran's RDC with food because they are only 10.3 km away from each other; supplier in Sari supplies ts own CS with 3 commodities since they are 0 km away from each other in terms of the distance statistics).
+Table 8 shows The amount of commodity $c$ shipped from RDC/CS $j$ to AA $k$ under scenario $s$; Tehran's AA receives the most commdoities; the commdities all come from the closest (within 100 km) RDCs/CSs, including Islamshahr, Shahriar, Sari, etc.

-Figure 9 and 10 represent the inventory and shortage amount held at AA $k$ under scenario $s$.
+Table 9 and 10 represent the inventory and shortage amount held at AA $k$ under scenario $s$.
 The inventory balance equation constraint regulates that $I_{kcs} - b_{kcs}$ should equal to the total amount of commdoities sent in minus those in store; holding inventory and having shortage all have a penalty cost exerted on objective 1.
 We could observed that due to high transportation cost on shelters, the shortage of shelter is prevalent for all AAs and no AAs hold shelter inventory.

 <figure>
   <img
   src="./figures/results/I_kcs_0.png"